 $100 Invested In This Stock 5 Years Ago Would Be Worth This Much

-Exact Sciences (NASDAQ:EXAS) has outperformed the market over the past 5 years by 12.08% on an annualized basis.
+JD.com (NASDAQ:JD) has outperformed the market over the past 5 years by 2.58% on an annualized basis.

-Buying $100 In EXAS: 5 years ago, an investor could have purchased 4.71 shares of Exact Sciences at the time with $100.
-This investment in EXAS would have produced an average annual return of 25.44%.
-Currently, Exact Sciences has a market capitalization of $10.90 billion.
+Buying $100 In JD: 5 years ago, an investor could have purchased 3.15 shares of JD.com at the time with $100.
+This investment in JD would have produced an average annual return of 15.99%.
+Currently, JD.com has a market capitalization of $98.99 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.